 If we want to be known as an industry that promotes research-based practices, we need alternatives to conventional one-time learning events.
 What are some ways to continue to provide support within and outside of the workflow after a course is complete?
-Here are ten possibilities below.
+Here are ten possibilities.
 Many of these approaches are distributed over time, which takes advantage of spaced learning.

 1. INVOLVE MANAGERS